midnightSuyama/keymacs.safariextension/README.md

 # keymacs.safariextension

-Emacs like keybind for safari
+Emacs like keybind for Safari

 ## Scrolling